google/pixelvisualcorecamera/README.md

 ## Device Requirements

-Pixel Visual Core is available in Google Pixel 2 devices only.
+Pixel Visual Core is available in Google Pixel 2 and Pixel 3 phones.

 ## Software Requirements